sanchita21/Data-Manipulation-In-R/README.md

 # Data Manipulation In R
  Assignment related to manipulations using different packages Flight delays data (csv)
- Load the data set FlightDelays located at /Data Science R/Assignments/Non Graded assignments/Topic 6.1 Data Manipulation,
+ Load the data set FlightDelays

 Questions

 The data has information on the flights over the year 2004 and if a particular flight was delayed or not.
 1. Find out the number of delayed flights for all weekdays